 There are toys that you can tear apart and rebuild, but why not start with one meant to be built and rebuilt?
 The Lego Mindstorms series has come a long way in the past years and is now a powerful, yet accessible, robotics exploration kit.
 Ignore that age label on the box because this platform is for everyone.
 It’s a wonderful way to try out new designs without the cost of consumption you’d have with other robots.

 For a toy robot that doesn’t have the look of off-the-shelf components, check out this laser-cut basketball robot that gives you a buddy with whom to shoot, score and make the crowd (even if that’s just your cat) go wild.
 This tutorial is a step-by-step guide for a simple and small differential-drive robot that uses the Intel® Edison.
 See it in action here.
 Bonus: You’ll get to know a few more tricks on how to use Mini Breakout Kit and set up a node.js server for the communication.

 If you’ve ever hosted a miniature sumo-bot competition, you know that once the battles begin, it’s really quite thrilling.
 Building a fighting robot gives your design a better sense of purpose as the goals are clean cut and the stakes are quite high!

 If you want to build the kind of thrashing, fire-breathing monster you might find in TV shows such as Battlebots or Robot Wars, then be prepared to spend in excess of $10,000.
 Luckily, combat robotics has many-a-weight-class that spans from nano-weight to super heavyweight behemoths, so you can find a style that matches your skills and budget.

-If you can’t find a local competition, why not start your own?
+If you can’t find a local competition to test your new creation, why not start your own?
 Combat robotics is much more about community than conflict, and would give your newfound group a regular goal to work around that leads to better participation.